 Facebook, Instagram, Twitter and others are places to share your stories.
 But some of those social platforms also offer in-app production tools to shoot and edit videos with your smartphone.

-These tools typically compress your video, so we don’t recommend using them if you need to download your work to edit it later.
-Instead, we recommend that you record your video with a professional app, so that you have a high-quality version in your video folder.
-But these social platform apps can be useful for filing stories on the go quickly.
+These tools typically compress your video, so we don’t recommend using them if you need to download your work to edit it later, especially for TV – but they’re useful for filing stories on the go quickly.

 Open a Tweet, select the ‘Camera’ and then select the Video Camera icon.